 Now Reading

-Only a few days ago, there was a reported case of militants killing at least 25 people.
+Only a few years ago, there was a reported case of militants killing at least 25 people.
 These individuals were reported to have razed houses, shops, and a palace in a town in Nigeria’s southwest.
-However, no clear effort has been made to tackle this insurgency because the government for some reason does not deem the security of its citizens as a priority as opposed to other matters like Twitter banning.
+However, no clear effort has been made to tackle this insurgency because the government for some reason does not deem the security of its citizens as a priority as opposed to other matters like changing the national anthem.

 To aggravate matters, the growing insurgency in Nigeria has reached its peak.
-In the North, thousands of people are abducted, killed, and kidnapped daily, and it is amidst all this that we adjudge to practice the term “Democracy.’
+In the North, thousands of people are abducted, killed, and kidnapped daily.
+The most recent one is the growing case of human trafficking in the south-east and some part of the west.
+However, it is amidst all this that we adjudge to practice the term “Democracy.’

 When a child is born, the commemoration of the child’s birth is done every year in felicitations and loud songs, however, when the case is reverted, and such felicitations are held amidst political turmoil, economic decline, mass insecurity, and unhealthy divisions, such celebrations do not remind anyone of anything good (Democracy) but rather, it only reminds of a slathering of political good that would have been if things had been done better by all, both at the highest positions of power and even at the rung of the ladder.